Our Company is our Community

 Click here to watch a video of young people talking about what they have gained from working with Tracks and being involved in Tracks projects.

 Giving voice to Territory culture means creating work for, and about, all Territorians.
-Seniors are often overlooked for the ‘younger’ models, and yet they hold valuable knowledge, wisdom and know-how.
+Seniors are often overlooked for the ‘younger’ models, and yet they hold such valuable knowledge, wisdom and know-how.
 When it comes to maintaining, developing and passing on culture to younger generations, the role of the senior is invaluable.
-Seniors have access to information held within one of the oldest living cultures in the world.
+Some Territorian seniors have access to information held within one of the oldest living cultures in the world.

 Read a paper written by David and Tim: Dance as a whole of life activity